 If there is one cake that is popular almost anywhere, then it is carrot cake.
 The combination of the juiciness of ground carrot with a good seasoning of warm spices is hard to resist.
 No wonder, as the warm spices perfectly match the juicy texture of cake and carrots.
 This whole food carrot cake comes with health benefits on top.

-Like most cakes, classical carrot cake is also packed with a lot of processed stuff like sugar, white flour and margarine or butter.
-That’s not quite the best treat out of the perspective of healthy eating.
-Luckily, there are ways of replacing all the unnecessarily unhealthy stuff with some really beneficial components.
+Like most cakes, classical carrot cake is also packed with a lot of processed stuff like sugar, white flour, and margarine or butter.
+That's not quite the best treat from the perspective of healthy eating.
+Luckily, there are ways to replace all the unnecessarily unhealthy stuff with some beneficial components.

-The principle is pretty easy.
+The principle is straightforward.
 You kick out all the highly processed stuff and replace it with whole foods.
-Dates replace the sugar, flour and oil have to make room for oats and nuts.
-If you work like this, any cake can be part of a balanced diet.
+Dates replace the sugar, flour, and oil, make room for oats and nuts.
+Any cake can be part of a balanced diet if you work like this.

 This way of baking exists in tons of variants out there on the web and you can make use of this type of dough in so many ways.
 Swap carrots and spices for cocoa and berries to make a chocolate cake.
 Add banana, add apple.
 There's many ways of creating a good whole food cake.